Academics in Exile

 Academics in exile are a specific group of forced migrants.
 Two research seminars have investigated their specific situation.
 A book project in collaboration with Vera Axyonova and Florian Kohstall from Academics in Solidarity includes their particular perspectives.

-Prof. Carola Richter is editing a book on „Research in Exile“ together with Dr. Vera Axyonova and Dr. Florian Kohstall from the initiative „Academics in Solidarity“.
-The book comprises of several contributions written by scholars-at-risk and other experts.
-It will be published in 2022 by Transcript in the Academy-in-exile book series.
+Prof. Carola Richter edited this book on „Academics in Exile - Networks, Knowledge Exchange and New Forms of Internationalization“ together with Dr. Vera Axyonova and Dr. Florian Kohstall from the initiative „Academics in Solidarity“.
+The book comprises several contributions written by scholars-at-risk and other experts.
+It is available open access from publisher transcript's website.